Lemoncode/react-typescript-samples/hooks/10_TableMock/Readme.md

 In this sample we are going to show a table with mock data.

-We will simulate that this method is calling an ajax api (it will return a promise), by doing this we can check how easy is to replace it by a reall call in the next example.
+We will simulate that this method is calling an ajax api (it will return a promise), by doing this we can check how easy is to replace it by a real call in the next example.

 # Steps to reproduce the sample